CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Griot's Garage Black Shine is a silicone-polymer aerosol that sprays directly onto the tire sidewall and dries to a high-gloss finish.
-The aerosol nozzle delivers controlled coverage; the brand claims no running or streaking, and a large, well-rated owner base backs that claim, with no sling complaints documented by owners.
-Community-confirmed durability in weeks is not on file; the product's decade-plus market presence and broadly strong owner reception are the primary signal that the finish holds through normal washing and rain.
-Also works on wheel wells and trim per the manufacturer's listing.
+Griot's Garage Black Shine is a silicone-based aerosol that sprays onto the tire sidewall and dries to a high-gloss finish.
+The nozzle delivers controlled coverage; the brand claims no running or streaking, and a large, well-rated owner base backs that with no documented sling complaints.
+Community-confirmed durability in weeks is not on file; the product's decade-plus market presence and strong owner reception are the best signal the finish holds through normal washing and rain.
+It also works on wheel wells and trim.

-Right for buyers who want a deep wet-look gloss and prefer aerosol speed and coverage.
-Skip it for a satin or natural finish · this product is unmistakably high-gloss.
-Buyers who prioritize low-hazard chemistry should look at water-based silicone dressings in this category, which carry no DANGER signal word.
+Right for buyers who want a deep wet-look gloss and aerosol speed.
+Skip it for a satin or natural finish; this product is unmistakably high-gloss.
+Buyers who prioritize lower-hazard chemistry should look at water-based silicone dressings, which carry no DANGER signal word.

 Per the product listing title, this product delivers a 'High-Gloss Finish.'
 The feature bullets describe 'a deep, dark luster' and 'deep, lasting shine.'
 Buyers looking for a natural/satin look should consider a water-based silicone dressing instead · this formula produces a noticeably glossy wet-look result.